EMPHYSIS/EMPHYSIS.github.io/pages/tools.md

   neutral form.
 It shall be a strict subset of the [flat Modelica definition](https://github.com/modelica/ModelicaSpecification/blob/MCP/0031/RationaleMCP/0031/ReadMe.md) under development from EMPHYSIS and Modelica Association partners.

+- _Lang to EquCode_: Generate Equation Code from modeling language.

+- _Equ to AlgCode_: Generate ALgorithm Code from Equation Code.